Please ensure Javascript is enabled for purposes of website accessibility Melatonin and Weight Loss Study Results

 This study was a double blind, randomized clinical trial including 116 participants.
 Researchers noted that subjects "were randomly assigned to take 0.5 mg of fast-release melatonin or placebo one hour before bedtime for at least 5 consecutive nights per week for 4 weeks."
 The researchers noted that "relative to baseline and compared with placebo, sleep onset occurred 34 minutes earlier in the melatonin group.
 The melatonin group also had improved sleep quality and fewer sleep-related impairments."

 Brown fat is a special kind of fat cell that generates heat and helps regulate bodyweight and energy expenditure.
 The body has two forms of fat— white fat and brown fat.
 Brown fat burns calories.
 The more brown fat you have, the more calories you burn.
-The capability of harnessing one’s one brown fat for fat burning is revolutionary!
+The capability of harnessing one's one brown fat for fat burning is revolutionary!
 The ability to get lean by producing extra brown fat and enhancing and activating existing brown fat represents a promising way to burn fat.
 Several landmark discoveries and approaches to this are being explored at major research centers and universities worldwide, with great excitement.
-Brown fat research is a hot topic today and what’s more exciting is the research involving melatonin and brown fat research.
+Brown fat research is a hot topic today and what's more exciting is the research involving melatonin and brown fat research.
 (Clinical Nutrition, 2016; J of Nut Sci and Vitaminology, 2008; J Nutritional Biochemistry, 2017).
-“The physiology of BAT is regulated by melatonin, which not only increases recruitment of brown adipocytes but also elevates their metabolic activity in mammals.”
-(Obesity Reviews, March 2011) Melatonin reduces fat by activating BAT-driven thermogenesis!
+"The physiology of BAT is regulated by melatonin, which not only increases recruitment of brown adipocytes but also elevates their metabolic activity in mammals."
+(Obesity Reviews, March 2011) Melatonin reduces fat by activating BAT-driven thermogenesis, which supports the idea that melatonin weight loss is a viable approach.

 Danish Researchers from Aarhus University, led by Anne Amstrup, found that women consuming melatonin daily for one year before bedtime decreased body fat by nearly 7 percent and increased lean mass by 5.2 percent, compared to a placebo treatment (fake melatonin).
-To quote the study, “In conclusion, we demonstrated that small doses of melatonin (1 and 3 mg/d) have beneficial effects on body composition in terms of reduced fat mass and borderline significantly increased lean mass in postmenopausal women.”
-(Clinical Endocrinology, September 2015) 5 mg/daily of melatonin has also been shown to be most effective for weight loss.
+To quote the study, "In conclusion, we demonstrated that small doses of melatonin (1 and 3 mg/d) have beneficial effects on body composition in terms of reduced fat mass and borderline significantly increased lean mass in postmenopausal women."
+(Clinical Endocrinology, September 2015) This study addresses the question: does melatonin cause weight loss?
+The evidence suggests it does, particularly at a dosage of 5 mg/daily, which has been shown to be most effective for weight loss.

 Also, avoid electronics.
 Turn off the TV.
 Watching TV before bed or worse, falling asleep to the TV interferes with sleep.
 The blue light from TV can affect sleep and production of melatonin, which tells your body it's time for sleep, and avoid using tablets and smartphones before sleep!
 Research has found that mobile devices, tablets, backlit e-readers and computer screens emit blue light and disturbs melatonin and biochemical processes that promote sleep.